Fuel prices increased because Centre spent money on giving free Covid vaccines: Union minister

 “The price of each vaccine is around Rs 1,200, and each person will be vaccinated [with] two doses,” he said.

 Petrol prices in India have increased for seven consecutive days in October, NDTV reported.
-In Delhi on Monday, petrol cost Rs 104.44 per litre, whereas in Mumbai it cost Rs 110.41 per litre.
+In Delhi on Monday, petrol cost Rs 104.44 per litre, and in Mumbai it cost Rs 110.41 per litre.

 Teli on Saturday said that the base price of petrol is Rs 40 per litre, according to India Today.
 The taxes imposed by Centre and States further increase the cost, he said.